-ELECTION OF DIRECTORS.
-The eight director nominees will be elected to serve on the Board of Directors if they receive a plurality of the votes of the shares present in person or represented by proxy at the meeting and entitled to vote on the subject matter.
+Election of Directors.
+The eight director nominees will be elected to serve on the Board of Directors if they receive a plurality of the votes cast at the meeting.
 This means that the eight director nominees will be elected if they receive more votes than any other person at the meeting.
 If you vote to "Withhold Authority" with respect to the election of one or more director nominees, your shares will not be voted with respect to the person or persons indicated, although they will be counted for the purpose of determining whether there is a quorum at the meeting.

-APPROVAL OF AMENDMENTS TO THE CHARTER.
+Approval of Amendment of the Charter.
 The proposed amendments to the Company's Charter regarding transfer or ownership restrictions on the Company's common stock will be approved if at least two-thirds of all the votes entitled to be cast on the matter are voted in favor of the proposal.

-APPROVAL OF AMENDMENT TO EQUITY INCENTIVE PLAN.
-The proposed amendment to the Amended and Restated Medical Properties Trust, Inc. 2004 Equity Incentive Plan will be approved if a majority of the shares present or represented by proxy at the meeting and voting on the proposal are voted in favor of the proposal.
+Approval of Amendment to Equity Incentive Plan.
+The proposed amendment to the Amended and Restated Medical Properties Trust, Inc. 2004 Equity Incentive Plan will be approved if a majority of all of the votes cast at the meeting are voted in favor of the proposal.